 It’s not like people hadn’t been trying to solve this problem in the past, though.
 In 1988. the International Standards Organization (ISO) came up with a 33-page document describing a standard called “ISO 860”, that states that the international standard for dates is yyyy-mm-dd.
 From 1988 onwards, all international bank transfers were done with ISO 8601 international dates.
 Though this is largely due to the demands of ubiquitous technology, it’s still a huge victory for the Big-Endians.

 So where does this leave Canada?
 Still in chaos.
 According to a spokesperson from the Canadian Payments Association, all formats for reporting the date are equally acceptable – no matter if you choose to write the day, month, or year first.
 However, all Canadian checks have date field indicators, which must be filled out prior to deposit or else the bank will not accept the payment.
 The spokesperson said this convoluted policy resulted from a consultation with stakeholders in 1997, where people were so opinionated that no consensus could be reached.
 (The spokesperson did say that ISO 8601 dates are the preferred format, and the Standards Council of Canada recommends it.*)

-In 2011, Ontario MP Daryl Kramp introduced a bill that sought to bring the ISO 8601 date system to Canadian courts.
-While this is a great move for the cause of Canadian date uniformity, change happens slowly.
+In 2011, Ontario MP Daryl Kramp introduced a bill that sought to bring use the ISO 8601 date system in all Canadian legal proceedings.* While this is a great move for the cause of Canadian date uniformity, change happens slowly.
 For now, as a Canadian, I’ll be baffled by the date until 2031, when the years, months, and days can finally no longer be confused.